How to Validate a SaaS IdeaBefore Writing Code

 Validation Checklist

-- Have you talked to at least 10 potential customers?
+- Have you talked to at least 10-15 potential customers?

-- Did they confirm the problem exists?
+- Did they confirm the problem exists without you leading them?

 Build a Landing Page Test